pocketarena/pasdkdoc/README.md

 ```

 7. Once finished the deploying document, the CANME will be reset.

-So, it needs to update the CNAME again in the setting
+So, it needs to update the CNAME again in the setting, the target branch should be the *gh-pages*
 `pasdkdoc.pocketarena.com`